sdslabs/sdslabs.github.com/_posts/2022/2022-01-28-working-with-shaders.md

 I decided to use Fractal Brownian Motion on simplex noise for this.
 Then I added a gradient and have `uv.y` continuously decreasing, giving the illusion that the fire is moving upwards.
 Yeah, it’s certainly complicated, so let’s go over them one by one.

+**Noise** is just a pseudo-random number generator where the output is differentiable.

 **Simplex noise** is a type of noise, like Perlin noise.
-The function noise generates this.
+The function `noise()` in the [fire shader](https://www.shadertoy.com/view/7tc3zs) generates this.

 **The Fractal Brownian Motion** combines multiple steps of Simplex Noise (or another similar noise function), each with a different frequency and amplitude.

- [Here is the result](https://www.shadertoy.com/view/7tc3zs) left is simplex noise and right is fractal brownian motion.
+ [Here is the result](https://www.shadertoy.com/view/NtGGRc) left is simplex noise, and right is Fractal Brownian Motion.
 <iframe src = "https://www.shadertoy.com/embed/NtGGRc" width="100%" height="360"></iframe>

-We color this and [we're done](https://www.shadertoy.com/view/7tc3zs).
+We color this and we're done.